 As you can see, the glasses in the middle were washed with hard water before a new water softener was installed, and the glasses on the ends were washed with soft water after a water softener was installed.
 Most people don't realize the benefits a water softener in extending the life of your appliances, plumbing in your home, having spotless glasses and dishes or having a soothing shower until they have experienced it themselves.

 There are two minerals in hard water that contribute to the accumulation of white deposits on bathroom fixtures, and flaky soap residue on the bottom of a bathtub and they are calcium and magnesium.
-Hard water also causes the build-up of minerals in pipes, water heaters, washers, dishwashers and shower heads which innevitably reduces the flow of water.
+Hard water also causes the build-up of minerals in pipes, water heaters, washers, dishwashers and shower heads which inevitably reduces the flow of water.
 Because of the scale that builds up on the inside of your water heater, it reduces the efficiency of heat transfer.
-Therefore, more energy is required to heat the water in your water heater which directly contibutes to an increase in heating costs.
+Therefore, more energy is required to heat the water in your water heater which directly contributes to an increase in heating costs.

 Water hardness is measured with five different classifications and can be expressed either in mg/litre, parts per million (ppm) or grains per US gallon (gpg).